USAILC/JagSTARS/README.md

  10. Replace the value 'regexID' in line 40 with a regular expression (RegEx) that matches your SIS or ID pattern (recommend using regex101.com)
  11. Replace value 'regexEmail' in line 41 with your email subdomains (e.g. health. or faculty.) and your primary subdomain (e.g. exampleuniversity.com).
 This filters allowed email addresses.
  12. Replace value 'fileID' in line 75 with the spreadsheet that holds your professional development data (ID is the part of the url with a string of numbers and letters, similar to the folder ID above).
+ 13. Click 'Run' in the Apps Script editor and agree to the permissions popup.
- 13. Select 'Deploy' to open a testing URL, or publish a version of the app to get a stable URL.
+ 14. Select 'Deploy' to open a testing URL, or publish a version of the app to get a stable URL.
 </details>

 <details>